NASAWorldWind/WorldWindJava/README.md

   with very large dimensions are now displayed correctly.
 The following airspace shapes are affected: CappedCylinder, PartialCappedCylinder, Orbit, PolyArc, TrackAirspace, Route, Cake.
 - Fixed an issue where MeasureTool throws an exception when the user drags a control point off the globe.
+- Fixed Github #25, Conversion from DMS to Decimal Degrees fails between 1 Degree and -1 Degree.

 # Release 2.0.0, April 30, 2014